cloud-native-java-with-k8s-livelessons/misc/README.md

 * Packaging for Production (done)
 	* Building a Docker image with a Dockerfile
+	* Building a Docker image with Buildpacks
-	* Maven plugins like jib and the Spotify Maven plugin
+	* Using the Spotify Maven Plugin
-	* Buildpacks
+	* Using the Google Jib Maven Plugin
-	* the Spring Boot Maven plugin
+	* Using the Spring Boot Maven Plugin
-	* GraalVM
+	* Using the Spring Boot Maven Plugin and Spring Native GraalVM